petetnt/neogaf-monkeybot/README.md

 The games list is updated once per day maximum and the parser might/will miss games that are spelled differently than the actual Steam name, sorry about that.
 Want to improve that?
 Check out https://github.com/petetnt/neogaf-monkeybot/issues/3!

 ## Contributing
 Contributions are very welcome!
 File an issue or send a PR!
+We follow a [CODE OF CONDUCT](CODE_OF_CONDUCT.md)